 Sea levels and temperatures are rising – global phenomena that affect Helsinki, too.
 As the climate crisis progresses, it will be ever more important that local habitats are robust and intact, able to withstand climate change pressures and alleviate some of the impacts of global warming.

-Local nature is threatened by decision-making that enables destruction of habitat – hosts of life – in favor of construction.
+Local nature is threatened by decision-making that enables destruction of habitat – hosts of life – in favor of construction and urban expansion.
 Residents and local associations have even had to take the City of Helsinki to court multiple times in recent years over building plans that would eliminate local habitat, weaken ecological connectivity, and remove carbon storage.
 Amongst others, development plans for the Helsinki Central Park have been struck down by the Supreme Administrative Court of Finland as illegal.

 A Way Forward